s-studios/s-studios/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-📫You can follow me on [Twitter](https://twitter.com/gopi_sstudio) and [Youtube](https://www.youtube.com/channel/UCweScmv8kTHZzHVffRLBumg).
+🔭 I'm a full-stack web application developer, Freelancer, [Mentor and Video Author](https://www.udemy.com/user/gopi-178/) 💬 You can ask me anything related to C#, JavaScript and Python 📫You can follow me on [Twitter](https://twitter.com/gopi_sstudio) and [Youtube](https://www.youtube.com/channel/UCweScmv8kTHZzHVffRLBumg).
 Or send me an email at [programmingwithgopi@gmail.com](programmingwithgopi@gmail.com)